Canine Parvovirus (CPV)

 pinschers, Rottweilers, English Springer Spaniels, American Pit bull terriers and German Shepherds are at higher risk of severe illness.

-Parvo may affect dogs of all ages, but is most common in dogs less than one year of age.
-Young puppies less than five months of age are usually the most severely affected, and the most difficult to treat.
+of all ages, but is most common in dogs less than one year of age.
+Young

+several weeks earlier.
 Enteritis is commonly seen in pups 6 to 16 weeks of age.

 Intact male dogs seem more predisposed to infection than intact females.
 Unvaccinated dogs - about 13 times more likely to become infected than vaccinated dogs.

-Concurrent infection with other gastrointestinal pathogens (Giardia, hookworms and
+with other gastrointestinal pathogens (Giardia, hookworms and

 roundworms, coronavirus) may exacerbate the severity of CPV infection.

-Stress of overcrowding, poor nutrition, and age at infection can dictate the outcome of infection.
+poor nutrition, and age at infection can dictate the outcome of infection.

 However, the persistence of virus in the environment is thought to be more important than